GIScience/openrouteservice/docs/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 ### Download a test osm file

 A good source for latest osm-files is the [Geofabrik download server](https://download.geofabrik.de/).
-We will download a test osm file for small part of Germany (Hessen).
+We will download a small test osm file for Andorra.

 ```shell
 # Download a test osm file to the /opt/openrouteservice/data directory